openedx/paragon/src/Toast/README.md

 `Toast` is a pop-up style message that shows the user a brief, fleeting, dismissible message about a successful app process.

-## Features
+## Behaviors

 - **Customizable Appearance**: Choose the window position for toast.
-- **Interactive**: Includes a close button for manual dismissal.
-- **Auto-dismiss**: Disappears automatically after a set duration.
-- **Hover Interactivity**: Auto-dismiss timer pauses on hover or focus, allowing users to interact with the content.

-## Behaviors

-- Auto-dismiss: Toast automatically dismisses after a default duration of 5 seconds.
+- **Auto-dismiss**: Toast automatically dismisses after a default duration of 5 seconds.
-- Disable timer: Pause the auto-dismiss timer on hover or focus of the Toast or the dismiss icon.
+- **Disable timer**: Pause the auto-dismiss timer on hover or focus of the Toast or the dismiss icon.
-- Re-enable timer: Resume the auto-dismiss timer on mouse leave or blur of the Toast component.
+- **Re-enable timer**: Resume the auto-dismiss timer on mouse leave or blur of the Toast component.

 ## Basic Usage